AndresNeron/lockerpy/README.md

 ## <a name="introduction"></a>Introduction

 Locker is a versatile encryption tool written in Python.
-It supports both RSA and AES encryption algorithms, providing functionalities for generating keys, encrypting/decrypting files, and managing encryption keys.
+It supports both RSA and AES encryption algorithms, providing functionalities for generating symmetric and asymmetric keys, encrypting/decrypting files, and managing encryption keys.
 This script is ideal for users who need to secure their data or handle encryption in various workflows.

 ## <a name="features"></a>Features